WalrusNetwork/markdown-content/README.md

 ## Guides

 ### Sections
-The guides section of the website is structured in sections, and there can be many sections.
+The guides page is structured in sections, and there can be many sections.
 In this case `FAQs` and `Map-making` are sections:

 ![](https://i.imgur.com/JHgs00F.gif)